 (C) So-called "cooling vests" or other types of artificial / technological cooling systems may not be worn or utilized by race entrants.
 Use of ice bandanas and the like are acceptable and encouraged.

 (D) After 6:00 PM if still on the course, racers must wear a reflective vest, reflective belt or similar reflective material facing in all four directions, as well as blinking LED lights facing front and rear.
 RUNNERS WILL NOT BE ALLOWED TO CONTINUE THE RACE IF NOT WEARING THIS REQUIRED SAFETY GEAR.
 Racers are encouraged, but not required, to wear reflective material during the day as well.
-Night-time gear may be bought at most local running stores or online at ZombieRunner.com.
+Night-time gear may be bought at most local running stores.

 (E) Cell phones: Racers will be permitted to carry cell phones; these should be used primarily for emergency and logistical purposes.

 (F) Headphones, ear-phones, i-Pods and the like: These devices can impede the ability to hear the runner's surroundings and are, therefore, a potential safety hazard.
-For safety reasons, such equipment is discouraged on the course, but will not be prohibited.
+For safety reasons, such equipment is discouraged on the course.

 IV.
 Race In Progress: